linode/linode-cloud-controller-manager/README.md

 [Kubernetes Cloud Controller Manager For Linode](https://kubernetes.io/docs/tasks/administer-cluster/running-cloud-controller/).

+## Work In Progress
-**Work In Progress** This project is currently not supported.
+This project is currently not supported.
 Use at your own risk.
+Contributions welcome!

 ## Kubernetes Supported Versions

 Kubernetes 1.9+

-## Contribution guidelines
+## Contribution Guidelines

 Want to improve the linode-cloud-controller-manager?
 Please start [here](/CONTRIBUTING.md).

----

-## Support

-To receive product announcements, follow us on [Twitter](https://twitter.com/linode).

-If you have found a bug with the Linode Cloud Controller Manager or want to request for new features, please [file an issue](https://github.com/linode/linode-cloud-controller-manager/issues/new).
+## Join the Kubernetes Community

-For general help or discussion, join us in the [Kubernetes Slack team](https://kubernetes.slack.com/messages/CD4B15LUR/details/) channel `#linode`.
+For general help or discussion, join the [Kubernetes Slack team](https://kubernetes.slack.com/messages/CD4B15LUR/details/) channel `#linode`.
 To sign up, use the [Kubernetes Slack inviter](http://slack.kubernetes.io/).

-The [Linode Community](https://www.linode.com/community/questions/) is a great place to get additional support.